 Consent - In order for individuals to engage in sexual activity of any type with each other, there must be clear, knowing and voluntary consent prior to and during sexual activity.
-Consent is sexual permission.
 Consent is a positive exchange of words or actions that indicate a willingness to participate freely and voluntarily in mutually agreed upon sexual activity.
-Consent can only be given when there is equal power between the involved parties.
-The use of force, threats of force, intimidation, or coercion do not constitute consent.
-Neither the existence of a dating relationship between persons (including past sexual relations) nor silence indicate consent.
 Effective consent cannot be given under the following circumstances: 1. a person is physically or mentally incapacitated, including when the incapacitation stems from alcohol or other drugs; 2.
 A person is unconscious; 3.
 A person is asleep; and/or 4.
 A person is under the age of consent (16 in Pennsylvania).